 2. Use Chew Toys

-A good way to save your household items from becoming teething targets is to introduce your puppy to chew toys early on.
-For puppies, chew toys should be smaller and softer to protect budding teeth.
+Introducing your puppy to chew toys early on is a good way to save your household items from becoming teething targets.
+Chew toys should be smaller and softer for puppies to protect budding teeth.
 However, you’ll want to make sure that they are durable enough to handle aggressive gnawing.

 Chew toys come in a wide variety of styles, making it easy to find something entertaining for your pup.
 Some styles to look for can include: